Ultrafire WF-602C, My PWM Reference Flashlight

 Well, here it is!
 An UltraFire WF-602C!
 Not technically unbranded or generic, but it’s about as generic as they come.

 The emitter is stated as a Cree Q2-WC.
 Your guess is as good as mine.
 Of course this light is more than 10 years old, so….

 Not hard to see why I was into this light – a GITD tailcap!!

 It’s funny about this light.
 I bought a bunch of lights “back then” and this one is the only one left.
 It’s not a good light, but it’s still “right” for so much.

 More about PWM

 What is PWM?

 PWM is Pulse Width Modulation.
-Here’s a wikipedia page on PWM, which will describe it much better than I can.
+Here’s a Wikipedia page on PWM, which will describe it much better than I can.
 PWM is used for all sorts of electronic applications, but in the case of flashlights, PWM is used to achieve modes other than the highest level of output.
 A light utilizing PWM has two states – off and on.
 For higher modes, the light is on more than off, but it’s still binary – off or on.
-Lower modes, the light will be more off than on.
+In lower modes, the light will be more off than on.

 Ability to “see” PWM